-On Thursday 15th September, Dr Rayessa, a Consultant Physician specialising in stroke care at Hull and East Yorkshire Hospitals NHS Trust, will be sharing her years of experience of the condition with the general public.
+On Thursday 15th September, Dr Rayessa, a Consultant Physician specialising in stroke care at Hull University Teaching Hospitals NHS Trust, will be sharing her years of experience of the condition with the general public.

 She will deliver a talk at Hull Royal Infirmary, looking at stroke services, signs and symptoms, and how people can reduce their risk of having a stroke; a risk which increases as people get older.

 Dr Rayessa says:

 “The number of people experiencing a stroke has been steadily rising for some time, but there are steps we can all take, related to diet or lifestyle for example, which can help us reduce our risk.

 “The unfortunate thing is that many people don’t even think about stroke until the worst happens, so in delivering my presentation, I’m going to be looking at how we can reduce our risk, plus what to do if you think someone is having a stroke, and then outline the care and support we provide locally.”

 Members of the public are now being invited along to hear more from Dr Rayessa about the services in place at Hull University Teaching Hospitals NHS Trust to support stroke patients during a hospital stay and beyond, and to ask any questions.